AndrewYaremenko/CRUDPHP/README.md

 ##### A simple PHP CRUD application using MySQL to create, read, update and delete records in a database.
 ##### The application is built on data management over two tables, related keys and a cascade.

+###### The project was created to consolidate knowledge in PHP, connection with the database through the MySQLi module

 ## Install

 - Clone repository ```git clone https://github.com/Haru-ri/CRUDPHP.git```